 Established in 1969 and honored in 2009 with the Texas Historical Commission’s Governor’s Award in Preservation, Historic Fort Worth, Inc. is dedicated to preserving Fort Worth’s unique historic identity through stewardship, education and leadership.
-HFW stewards two historic house museums for the public’s enrichment, the 1904 Wharton-Scott House known at Thistle Hill and the 1899 Ball-Education-McFarland House, Fort Worth’s first and second landmarks, respectfully.
+HFW stewards two historic house museums for the public’s enrichment, the 1904 Wharton-Scott House known as Thistle Hill and the 1899 Ball-Education-McFarland House, Fort Worth’s first and second landmarks, respectively.

 HFW’s administrative offices are located on the second floor of McFarland House, 1110 Penn Street.
 The main floor serves as a historic house museum, and the lower level is a resource library comprised of books, photographs, surveys and thousands of files on historic buildings in Fort Worth.
 McFarland House is available to the public for tours, rentals and research.